Meizhou West railway station

 Meizhou West railway station is a high-speed railway station located in Kuigang Village, Nankou Town, Meixian District, Meizhou, Guangdong, China, near the Meizhou–Heyuan highway (part of G25/G78), and also near County Road 969.
 It is the northern terminus of the Meizhou–Chaoshan railway, and the temporary eastern terminus of the Guangdong section of the Longyan–Longchuan high-speed railway, expecting to connect the section in Fujian in the future.
 It started service on 11 October 2019.

 History

 The station began construction at 2014.
-The tracks of the Meizhou-Chaoshan railway were fully completed in 30 June 2019, and service commenced on 11 October.
+The tracks of the Meizhou-Chaoshan railway were fully completed on 30 June 2019, and service commenced on 11 October.

 The building of the railway station was completed by April 2019.

 Commencement

 In response to the opening of the Meizhou-Shantou railway, the station held the opening ceremony on the morning of October 11, 2019, and was addressed by a number of guests including Wu Xiaohui, the Executive Deputy Mayor of the Meizhou Municipal Government.
 He announced the opening of the railway, during which cultural performances were held at the station, including a flash mob performance of the song "Me and My Nation", Chinese wind instrument performance, poetry recitation in the Meizhou dialect and drama performance.
 Later, the guests boarded train G6359 towards Guangzhou South railway station.